-When the teacher's attempt to deal with the problem has not been effective, the Principal, Assistant Principal, or the designee will meet with the offending student.
-Discipline will be based upon the student's cumulative disciplinary record.
+When the teacher's attempt to deal with the problem has not been effective, the Dean of Students or the designee will meet with the offending student.
+Discipline will be based upon the student's cumulative disciplinary record for any one school year.
 However, there are certain violations that may require immediate suspension or expulsion from Shiloh Christian School.